tlayne/retroroller/README.md

-If you have limited Linux knowledge or are expecting a no-fuss gaming experience then you may consider using another image more geared towards non-technical users such as EmuELEC, TheRA, Batocera or OGSTA.
-They are all great images.
+If you have limited Linux knowledge or are expecting a no-fuss gaming experience then you may consider using another image more geared towards non-technical users such as EmuELEC or TheRA.

 ## Installation